-Replacing a roof can be costly but sometimes it’s more efficient than constant repairs.
-We are not saying go and change your roof after the first issue, but you should definitely keep an eye on red flags that will hint you it’s time for a replacement.
-So, without further ado, let’s jump to discussing the three big signs that tell it is time to replace your roof.
+Replacing a roof can be costly, but in the long run it’s more cost-efficient than doing multiple repairs.
+We are not saying go and change your roof after the first issue, but you should definitely keep an eye out for red flags that hint that it’s time for a replacement.
+So, without further ado, let’s jump in and review the three big signs that tell when it is time to replace your roof.

-If you can’t then that is a good sign you should be considering a replacement soon.
-Roofs have their expiration date and it is usually 20 to 25 years.
-If you’ve had your roof longer than that or you moved it and don’t know the actual age of the roof, then I recommend calling a maintenance service and having a checkup for the peace of your mind.
-And keep in mind that the front layers of your roof don’t always depict what’s underneath so, without a professional inspection, you can never know the real condition of your roof.
+If you don’t remember when your roof was installed, then that is a probable sign that you should be considering a replacement soon.
+Roofs in Los Angeles have their expiration date, and it is usually 20 to 25 years.
+If you’ve had your roof longer than that, or you moved into your new home recently and don’t know the actual age of the roof, then I recommend contacting a roofer for easy roof maintenance.
+Having a checkup and quick maintenance will give you peace of mind for the future.
+Remember that the top layers of your roof don’t always depict what’s going on underneath, so without a professional inspection, you can never know the real condition of your roof.

-The next thing to look at are the shingles.
-As the roof gets older, over time it starts to curl which means the edges turn upward or the middle part comes up.
-Either way, not a good sign.
-Shrinking and curling is a result of weather conditions and if left unnoticed it might lead to leaking.
+- As a shingle roof gets older, over time the shingles starts to curl, which means the edges turn upward or the middle part comes up.
+Either way, it’s not a good sign.
+Shrinking and curling is a result of weather conditions, and if left unnoticed, it might lead to leaking.

-If you live in area where winds are no surprise, then you should be ready to tackle cracked shingles.
+- If you live in a windy area, then you should be ready to tackle cracked shingles.
 One or two cracked shingles can be replaced fairly easily.
-However, if the cracks are scattered then the task gets harder and eventually you might have to replace the whole thing.
+However, if the cracks are scattered, then the task gets harder and eventually you might have to replace the whole roof.

-Sagging is perhaps the most alarming sign that indicates replacement.
-Why?
-Because sagging occurs when the roof has structural problems.
-It’s not an aesthetical or simple repair, sagging can cause issues in the foundation of your roof thus making it unsafe.
-If you notice depression or a droop, then it’s time to call the repair service and upon their consultation proceed to replacement.
+Sagging is perhaps the most alarming sign that indicates you need a roof replacement.
+Sagging occurs when the roof has structural problems.
+It’s not an aesthetic or simple repair — sagging can cause issues in the foundation of your roof, thus making it unsafe.
+If you notice depression or a droop, then it’s time to call a roofing contractor in Los Angeles as soon as possible.